 Disconnect from the supply.
-Note where

-each wire is connected on the circuit board and relays.
+Note where each wire is connected on the circuit board and relays.
 Disconnect all wires, the cable ties will hold the wires in position for reassembly so don't cut them.
 When disconnecting terminals, use a pair of pliers to grip the terminals, not the wire, and then pull the terminal off.

-Remove all of the twelve screws that hold the circuit board to the housing and lift the circuit board out of the unit.
+Remove all of the six screws that hold the circuit board to the housing and lift the circuit board out of the unit.

-Taking antistatic precautions as above, screw the circuit board into place using the twelve screws.
+Taking antistatic precautions as above, screw the circuit board into place using the six screws.
 Reconnect all wires and check that all connections are correct and tight.
-(Refer to the appropriate wiring diagram) Each wire is colour coded to make installation easier, see the picture on the following page.
-Reconnect the power to the unit.
+(Refer to the appropriate wiring diagram) Reconnect the power to the unit.

 Reset the set temperature and filtration as desired.
-If a new circuit board is fitted, check the dips witches are set correctly.
+If a new circuit board is fitted, check the dip switches are set correctly.